Most Popular Binding Options for Print Projects

-If saddle stitching and perfect bound are not quite the right fit for your print project, wire-o binding may be the best binding option for you.
-Wire-o binding is a great option for employee handbooks and cook books.
+If saddle stitching and perfect bound are not the right binding options for your print project, wire-o binding may be the best fit for you.
+Wire-o binding is a great option for employee handbooks and cookbooks.

 The beauty of wire-o is you can lay it flat when open.
 Wire-o binding is created by punching holes through the collated sheets and using formed wire to connect the pages.

-- Can be opened up 360 degrees while remaining flat.
+- Open the books 360 degrees while remaining flat.

-- Can accomdate either smaller and larger page counts.
+- Can accommodate both small and large page counts.